-Women have made many significant advances in human knowledge throughout the history.
+In honor of the International Day of Women and Girls in Science, let us celebrate those women who have made many significant advances in human knowledge throughout history.
 By recognizing some of their labors and contributions here, we thank them.
 Without further ado here is our list, in no particular order, of 10 of the greatest women in STEM.

 2. Marie Curie

 Madam Curie is the only women in history to win two Nobel Prizes.
 She was awarded both in 1903 and 1911 for her contributions to science.
 Her work on radioactivity has been of paramount importance to humankind.
 After her husband's tragic death, she gained her doctorate in 1903 and took his position as the Professor of General Physics in Sorbonne, Paris in 1906.
 She was the first woman to hold this position.
 She was also appointed as the director of the Curie Laboratory in the Radium Institute of the University of Paris, founded in 1914.
 Her obsession and thirst for discovery for the subject of radioactivity ultimately led to her untimely death.
 A sacrifice that has not been forgotten.

 Rosalind is best known for her work on X-Ray diffraction images of DNA.
 Her infamous Photo 51 led to the discovery of the double helix structure by Watson, Crick, and Wilkins in 1962.
 Watson himself later suggested that she should be awarded the Nobel Prize in Chemistry.
 Sadly the Nobel Committee has a rule to not make posthumous nominations.